nradulovic/neon-kernel/README.md

-The kernel was built using arm-none-eabi GCC v4.7.3 compiler toolchain (from https://launchpad.net/gcc-arm-embedded/+download) and binary was downloaded to the MCU using *texane* gdb-server.
+The kernel was built using arm-none-eabi GCC v4.7.3 compiler toolchain (from https://launchpad.net/gcc-arm-embedded/+download) and binary was downloaded to the MCU using _texane_ gdb-server.
 There are no makefiles, it is assumed that IDE will generate them for you.

 There are two source files which need to be compiled:
-- kernel.c in '/src' directory and
+- kernel.c in `/src` directory and
-- cpu.c in '/port/arm-none-eabi-gcc/v7-m' directory.
+- cpu.c in `/port/arm-none-eabi-gcc/v7-m` directory.

 The following include paths are needed:
-- /inc
+- `/inc`
-- /port/arm-none-eabi-gcc/common
+- `/port/arm-none-eabi-gcc/common`
-- /port/arm-none-eabi-gcc/v7-m
+- `/port/arm-none-eabi-gcc/v7-m`

 ### Documentation

-Doxygen configuration and source files are available in /doc directory.
+Doxygen configuration and source files are available in `/doc` directory.
 Go to that directory and run doxygen:

     # doxygen doxyfile-kernel
     # doxygen doxyfile-kernel-port

-This will generate HTML, LaTex and man documentation in /doc/out/kernel and /doc/out/kernel-port directories, respectively.
+This will generate HTML, LaTex and man documentation in `/doc/out/kernel` and `/doc/out/kernel-port` directories, respectively.

 ## Running